Art Sansom

 He was born in East Cleveland, Ohio.
 After graduating with an art degree from Ohio Wesleyan University in 1942, Sansom worked as an engineer/draftsman for General Electric.

 In addition, Art Sansom worked on the short-lived Comic Strip Dusty Chaps with his son Chip Sanson from 1982-1983.

-Sansom created the strip Chris Welkin—Planeteer with Russ Winterbotham which ran from 1952 until 1964.
+Sansom drew the strip Chris Welkin—Planeteer, which was written by Russ Winterbotham and ran from 1952 until 1964.
 In 1965, he created The Born Loser for the Newspaper Enterprise Association.
 In the mid-1980s, he was assisted on the strip by his son Chip Sansom, who assumed responsibility for the strip upon his death.

 Awards

 He received the National Cartoonists Society's Reuben Award for best humor comic strip in 1987 and 1991.

 He is buried in Lakewood Park Cemetery in Rocky River, Ohio.